zverok/the_schema_is/README.md

 * content / style, duplicates, allowed extra info (like indexes, "allowed but ignored"), enforced extra info, disallowed (nothing except col.defs)
 * multiple db/schema, detect which is which
 * engines

-## Some Q&A

-* It doesn't check the actual DB?
-* What if I don't use Rubocop?
-* How can I annotate my fabrics, model specs, routes, controllers, ... (which `annotate` allows)?
-* Rubocop is unhappy and ...
-  Metrics/BlockLength: